machow/intro-to-siuba/tutorial/intro-data-science/slides/01b-slides.markdown

 <aside class="notes">

-You use filter when you want to keep only at a subset of your observations, based on a particular condition.
+You use filter when you want to keep only a subset of your observations, based on a particular condition.

 Filtering data is a common first step in an analysis.